 Texas (back to the history in the States)

 After working in many apostolates and being educated in the central and eastern United States, the Sisters were looking and praying for a place to create a Regional House for all the Sisters to live together.
 It happened that the bishop of the Amarillo diocese was looking for Sisters to staff a Catholic Children's Home, new Catholic schools, and eventually a Catholic nursing home (St. Ann's opened in 1963).
 So in 1954, the School Sisters migrated to Texas to begin their new lives and establish the Texas Region.
 Since then, we have been fundamental in the opening and staffing of schools in our diocese and in other areas in the state.
-The community is currently ministering to youth, young adults, families locally and wherever we are able!

 The Catholic Children's Home was established in 1954, donated by the late Rose Gordon.
-After 40 years of loving and caring for the children and teens that needed a temporary home, it had to be closed in 1994 due to government regulations.
+After 40 years of loving and caring for the children and teens that needed a temporary home, it was closed in 1994 due to government regulations.
 We have so many good memories from there.
 Our now grown-up children that lived there stop by from time to time to reminisce and to see the Sisters that used to care for them.

 * Union with God in prayer